Mars24 User's Guide

 MPL = Mars Polar Lander: NASA probe which crashed Dec.
 3, 1999, in the Planum Australae, at approx. 195.3°W -76.1°N. Failure is believed due to premature descent engine shutdown.
 MPL also carried two small Deep Space 2 microprobes to be dropped during descent and which presumably impacted about 60 km away at approx. 196.5°W -75.0°N.

-BEA = Beagle 2: ESA/British Mars Express probe which was to land Dec.
-25, 2003 in Isidis Planitia (approx. 269.5°W 11.6°N).
-Communication with Beagle 2 was never established after it separated from the Mars Express orbiter.
-It was finally declared lost on Feb.
-11, 2004.
+BEA = Beagle 2: ESA/British Mars Express probe deployed by the Mars Express orbiter on Dec.
+25, 2003 and to land in Isidis Planitia (approx. 269.5°W 11.6°N).
+Communication with Beagle 2 was never re-established after it separated from the orbiter.
+It was announced in January 2015 that the probe had been found about five km from its target landing site, apparently intact.
+The impact of landing had apparently prevented Beagle 2 from fully deploying.